Can I Sue an Insurance Company for Denying My Claim?

 When Can I Sue the Insurance Company for Denying My Claim?

-Every insurer has many obligations to its policyholders.
-They must abide by the terms of the contract (the policy), act in good faith, and avoid unfair trade practices.
 Their precise duties vary from state to state, since the insurance industry is generally regulated at the state level.
 However, these obligations typically require the insurance company to refrain from the following:

 - An inadequate and delayed investigation into the claim